Tamirlan7/react-webpack/README.md

 React + Redux + TypeScript application setup with Webpack 5 + ESLint + Babel

 !!!
 NOTE:
-        there is no implementation with Redux in the master branch, this was done in redux branch
+        there is no implementation with Redux in the master branch, this was done in redux branch. the same thing with tests